 #4.
 St. Ann’s Academy

-It might be of interest to note that Emily Carr’s ghost frequents other locations around Victoria, including her home at 207 Government Street, as well as James Bay Inn.
+Emily Carr’s ghost frequents other locations around Victoria, including her home at 207 Government Street and the James Bay Inn.

 Sources: